GlobedGD/globed2/server/readme.md

 }
 ```

+Note that the `address` key must be the publicly visible IP address for other players to be able to connect, not a local address.

 ## Building

 If you want to build the server yourself, you need a nightly Rust toolchain.
 After that, it's as simple as: